 It's about the quality of preparation for learning, really.
 It takes skill, intelligence, and a great attitude to excel in school and in life.
-It requires being willing to put heart and mind to the task, considering the well being of others, and looking beyond the obvious to the larger context of things.
+It requires being willing to put heart and mind to the task, consider the well being of others, and look beyond the obvious to the larger context of things.

 Easier said than done.

-Problem: Students are often bored and lack challenge in high school.
+Students are often tired, stressed, or bored in high school.
 They lack exciting and engaging challenges.
 This leads to poor college and career preparation.
 Seventy percent of 2016 high school graduates enrolled in college.
-Still, less than one-third of adults in the US have a bachelor's degree or higher.
+Still, fewer than one-third of adults in the US have a bachelor's degree or higher.
 That's a lot of people dropping out.
 And it doesn't matter whether you are male or female.
 Dropping out leaves many young adults burdened with disappointment, debt, and doubtful opportunities.

 Prepare socially conscious students in the knowledge, skills, attitudes, and behaviors that poise them to be effective, self-aware governors of their own education and leaders in career and community life.
 Success favors those who take charge of their thinking and make up their own minds.